FiveTechSoft/mod_harbour/osx/readme.md

 **2.** From the browser go to localhost and check that Apache is running

-**3.** Go to /Library/WebServer/Documents and create this symlink:
+**3.** Go to /Library/WebServer/Documents and create these symlinks:

-sudo ln -sf /Users/anto/mod_harbour/osx/libharbour.3.2.0.dylib libharbour.3.2.0.dylib
+sudo ln -sf /Users/$USER/mod_harbour/osx/libharbour.3.2.0.dylib libharbour.3.2.0.dylib

+sudo ln -sf /Users/$USER/mod_harbour/samples modharbour_samples

 **4.** Create this folder: